 Urgent Biopsy Specimens (Rapid Paraffin Service)

-The department provides a rapid paraffin service for clinically urgent biopsy specimens; a report can be issued on the same day that the specimen arrives in the department.
+The Department provides a rapid paraffin service for clinically urgent biopsy specimens; a report can be issued on the same day that the specimen arrives in the department.
 It should be noted however that not all specimens are suitable for rapid processing.
 In general terms only liver, renal and cardiac biopsies are processed in this way.
-Other specimens may be suitable however advice should be sought from the Histopathology Manager (DDI: 13352) or a trimming room senior Biomedical Scientist (BMS 2 or above) (DDI: 13314) prior to sending other tissue types.
+Other specimens may be suitable however advice should be sought from the Histopathology Manager (0121 371 3352) or a trimming room senior Biomedical Scientist (0121 371 3314) prior to sending other tissue types.

 Tissues for the rapid paraffin service must be received by the department no later than 13:30.
 Please ensure that the name and bleep number of the requesting clinician is clearly indicated on the request form to allow for the verbal report to be issued.